Moving to the Dominican Republic

 "You must purchase private insurance here.
 Public medical care is available but it is not the same, it is seriously inferior," wrote one expat living in Santo Domingo.

 "The Dominican Republic offers a wide range of healthcare services, including primary care, specialty care, and hospital services.
 The public healthcare system is managed by the Ministry of Public Health and Social Assistance, and is funded by the government.
 The quality of public healthcare varies, with some areas having better access to resources and better quality care than others.
 Foreign residents do have access to the public healthcare system, but they may need to pay out-of-pocket for some services.
-Expats in the Dominican Republic often use the public healthcare system, but they may also opt for private healthcare services, which are generally of higher quality," commented one expat living in Dominican Rep.
+Expats in the Dominican Republic often use the public healthcare system, but they may also opt for private healthcare services, which are generally of higher quality," commented one expat who moved to Dominican Rep.

 What are medical services in the Dominican Republic like?